 Since Snapchat hit app stores in 2011, it’s seen quite a bit of change.
 Originally named Picaboo, the app first began by launching stories and geofilters.
-While the concept is more or less the same, the app has new functions like Memories, Bitmojis, Snap Originals, Spotlight, and even an AI chatbot.
-It’s still best known for its self-deleting messages, even though there are a whole bunch of content-hiding apps that kids use these days.
+While the concept is more or less the same, the app has new functions like Memories, Bitmojis, Snap Originals, Spotlight, and even My AI chatbot.
+It’s still best known for its disappearing messages, though there are dozens of content-hiding apps that kids use these days.

-As with most social media platforms, Snapchat’s evolving safety has been a concern for many users throughout the years.
-And according to our roundup of cyberbullying statistics, Snapchat is the second-most common platform where kids get cyberbullied.
+As with most social media platforms, Snapchat’s safety remains a concern for users and parents alike.
+According to our roundup of cyberbullying statistics, Snapchat is the second-most common platform where kids get cyberbullied.
 So, those concerns are definitely valid.
-But, the app can still be used in a harmless way, especially if you prioritize your personal digital security.
+Yet the app can still be used safely if you take the right precautions and understand how to protect your personal digital security.
 Still, there are a few risks to consider before using it or allowing minors in your home to download it.

 Here’s our take as digital security experts on the overall safety of Snapchat.